cokelid/ChocoButler/README.md

 ### Apply Changes
 You must restart ChocoButler for settings changes to take effect.

+## The Dreaded `choco.exe.old` Problem
+Often, when Chocolatey updates itself, the `choco` command will start issuing warnings like this:

+ `Access to the path 'C:\ProgramData\chocolatey\choco.exe.old' is denied.`

+These warning messages prevent the output of `choco` from being parsed correctly.

+ChocoButler will check for this problem periodically, and will stop with an error message if it is encountered.

+Rebooting the machine and/or deleting the `choco.exe.old` file may be required to solve the problem.

 ## Testing & Development

 There is a built in _test mode_ to help when testing and developing the app.
 You can enable the _test mode_ by setting `"test_mode": true` in the `settings.json` file.